codingk8/codeTraining_tracking_Recap/#100DaysOfCode - Round 1.md

 ### 20190321 - Day 64

-#### Today's progress: portefolio project
+#### Today's progress:
+- [x] portefolio project

 ---

 ### 20190322 - Day 65

 #### Today's progress:

-1. First ideas for the fCC7.0 CSS project I'm working on ("Learn CSS by Building a Picasso Painting" and the painting will be "Angry bull in the sunset" :wink:)
+- [x] First ideas for the fCC7.0 CSS project I'm working on ("Learn CSS by Building a Picasso Painting" and the painting will be "Angry bull in the sunset" :wink:)
-1. fCC RWD certification Technical Documentation project: finish the structure and all technical challenges and move on to adding the content
+- [x] fCC RWD certification Technical Documentation project: finish the structure and all technical challenges and move on to adding the content
-1. Structure of my next Medium article on JS algorithms
+- [x] Structure of my next Medium article on JS algorithms

 ---

 ### 20190323 - Day off

+#### Event:
 NodeSchool Paris Meetup

+#### Resources:
 * Douglas Crockford, on Fontend masters
 * Udacity, all free JS courses

 #### Today's progress:

-1. Started drawing the "Angry bull in the sun set" for the fCC7.0 CSS project I'm working on ("Learn CSS by Building a Picasso Painting"), fixed positioning to be improved
+- [x] Started drawing the "Angry bull in the sun set" for the fCC7.0 CSS project I'm working on ("Learn CSS by Building a Picasso Painting"), fixed positioning to be improved
-1. Added some content to the Technical doc project
+- [x] Added some content to the Technical doc project

 ---

 ### 20190325 - Day 66 (Monday)

+#### Today's progress:

+- [x] Still adding the content in the Tech Doc project

+#### Thoughts:
 Tempted to get a picket for Eve Porcello workshop in London on May, 2nd 2019, the day before ReactJSGirl.
 It's on GraphQL and it would be the perfect opportunity to pratice GraphQL with React
-+ Checked her GraphQL course on LinkedIn
+Also hecked her GraphQL course on LinkedIn
 As soon as I'm done with reviewing/ practicing React, GraphQL sounds so tempting.

-#### Today's progress:

-1. Still adding the content in the Tech Doc project

 ---

 ### 20190326 - Day 67 (Tuesday)

-Which I could start coding earlier in the day and would have less busy mornings with stuff :weary:

 #### Today's progress:

-1. Still adding the content in the Tech Doc project (yep, another day of that, but things are moving on!)
+- [x] Still adding the content in the Tech Doc project (yep, another day of that, but things are moving on!)
-1. Hope to do something about the Bull project :ox:
+- [x] Hope to do something about the Bull project :ox:

+#### Thoughts:
+Wish I could start coding earlier in the day and would have less busy mornings with stuff :weary:

 ---